-Experts are in no case allowed to contact applicants directly.
+Unless specifically instructed to do so, experts are in not allowed to contact applicants directly.
 In case of any problems arising during the assessment, experts should contact the National Agency.
-The National Agency will decide whether the applicant needs to provide additional information or clarifications, or if the application should be assessed in the form it has been submitted.
+The evaluation committee will decide whether the applicant needs to provide additional information or clarifications, or if the application should be assessed in the form it has been submitted.
+The evaluation committee (through a functional mailbox) is the only contact point of the applicant regarding his/her application and for the experts regarding any issue with his/her support tasks.
 Experts must duly consider the type of project or organisation, the scale of the activities and/or the grant requested when analysing the applications.
 As projects may vary widely in terms of their size, complexity, experience and capacity of the participating organisations, whether they are more process- or result-oriented etc., experts have to apply the proportionality principle when assessing all award criteria.